katomic/ReportSync/README.md

 This is saved to a settings file which is read and populated into the textbox upon the application starting up.

-By pressing the right arrow button, the credential will be copied over to the left to Destination web service fields.
+By pressing the right arrow button, the credential will be copied over to the right to Destination web service fields.

 # Updating Connection credentials